zeiban/defiance-tools/README.md

 ### wadlib ###
 General library for reading and dumping asset records from WAD files.
 Useful if you want to write your own tools.
 The API is still unstable so expect it to change.

 ## Releases ##
+#####v0.3.0#####
+* Add a depth value to the -n switch for mes2obj and ski2obj to allow sub directories to be generated based off asset names using "_" (underscore) as a delmiter.
+* Cleanup of Usage for mes2obj and ski2obj for better readability.
+It was exceding 80 chars are wraping

 #####v0.2.0#####
 * Added support for skinned mesh extraction with ski2obj
 * Moved rmidlib code to wadlib